← The journal Vertical M&A Guides February 19, 2026

 Several emerging categories within wealthtech present additional M&A opportunities for founders:

-Digital estate planning: Tools that help advisors and clients manage estate planning, beneficiary designations, and intergenerational wealth transfer are gaining importance as the $124 trillion wealth transfer accelerates.
+Digital estate planning: Tools that help advisors and clients manage estate planning, beneficiary designations, and intergenerational wealth transfer are gaining importance as the wealth transfer accelerates.

-Advisor practice management: Software that helps advisory firms manage their businesses, from client onboarding and document management to billing and reporting, represents a core technology need that grows with every RIA acquisition.
+Advisor practice management: Software that helps advisory firms manage client onboarding, document management, billing, and reporting represents a core technology need that grows with consolidation.

-Risk analytics and stress testing: Platforms that provide advanced portfolio risk analysis, scenario modelling, and stress testing are becoming essential as advisory firms manage more complex, multi-asset portfolios.
+Risk analytics and stress testing: Platforms that provide portfolio risk analysis, scenario modeling, and stress testing are becoming more important as advisory firms manage more complex, multi-asset portfolios.

-The wealth management and wealthtech M&A markets are in the midst of an extraordinary cycle.
-RIA consolidation has reached record levels, driven by PE-backed platforms competing aggressively for advisory firms.
-This consolidation creates enormous demand for the technology layer that powers modern wealth management, from portfolio management and financial planning to data analytics, compliance, and alternative investment platforms.
+The wealth management and wealthtech M&A markets are in an active cycle.
+RIA consolidation has reached record levels, driven by PE-backed platforms and strategic acquirers competing for advisory firms.
+This consolidation creates demand for the technology layer that powers modern wealth management, from portfolio management and financial planning to data analytics, compliance, and alternative investment platforms.

-The Envestnet take-private at $4.5 billion demonstrated the scale of opportunity in wealthtech, and the pipeline of potential transactions remains robust.
-For founders of wealthtech companies, the current market offers strong valuations, multiple buyer types, and a clear strategic rationale for transactions.
+The Envestnet take-private at $4.5 billion demonstrated the scale of wealthtech infrastructure.
+For founders of wealthtech companies, the current market offers multiple buyer types and a clear strategic rationale for transactions, but buyers remain selective.

 Success in this market requires understanding how your business fits into the broader wealth management consolidation narrative, preparing your metrics and operations for acquirer scrutiny, and engaging with the right advisory partners to navigate a complex buyer landscape.
-Founders who approach the process with preparation and clarity will be well positioned to achieve outcomes that reflect the full value of what they have built.
+Founders who approach the process with preparation and clarity will be well positioned to test whether buyers see the full value of what they have built.
+For broader context on adjacent software categories, see our guides to vertical SaaS M&A and vertical data platform M&A.